-Along with normal record keeping in the Registry, the University also utilizes the Populi College Management System.
+The University also utilizes the Populi College Management System.
 Virtually all activity at the University can be accessed through the Student Learning Center.
-Students are informed in advance of registration of the breakdown of time spent in face-to-face instruction and the amount of time to be spent in online instruction.
+Students are informed in advance of registration of the breakdown of time spent in face-to-face instruction and the amount of time to be spent on online instruction.
 The duration of each course is eight (8) weeks.

 - File Exchange: Allows a student using e-mail attachments, digital drop boxes, or file-transfer- protocols to exchange files between students and instructors.

 - E-mail: Allows digital communication between class participants and students and instructors.

 - Discussion Boards: Allows multiple-person discussions (either posted to a website or via e-mail) to occur within the class.